Call Us

 Plan time for yourself

 Try and plan some time for yourself as often as possible.
-Even just doing small things that you enjoy such as having a hot bath, reading a magazine or book, or listening to your favourite music, can help you to ‘re-charge’ and improve your mood.
-Set time aside for this each day, or a few times a week, so these activities are something that you can look forward to.
+Even just doing small things that you enjoy, such as having a hot bath, reading a magazine or book, or listening to your favourite music, can help you to ‘re-charge’ and improve your mood.
+Set time aside for this each day, or a few times a week, so these activities are something you can look forward to.

 Discover what makes you happy